openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>API test suite implementation:</b>  If the extension implements a Zowe Explorer API data provider interface, it should implement a test suite that calls each of the implemented API methods.</td>
+   <td><b>API test suite implementation:</b>  If the extension implements a Zowe Explorer for VS Code API data provider interface, it should implement a test suite that calls each of the implemented API methods.</td>
  </tr>

  <tr>